 The thought of stopping using drugs can be terrifying to people who depend on them.
 People ask us: ‘what will I do if I can’t take drugs?’
 At ADUS Healthcare, we help people to manage their fears by introducing them to the world-renowned 12 step recovery program, which provides a genuine alternative to using mood-altering drugs.
 Addicts can be extremely sensitive people – it is this emotional sensitivity which needs to be managed in order to maintain abstinence from drugs in the medium to long term.

 One of the most powerful factors about coming into treatment for addiction is that you are not alone anymore.
 Many addicts try to hide their illness from family, friends and colleagues for years, fearing what will happen if people find out.
 This can lead to emotional and sometimes physical isolation from people, which is soul-destroying.

-If you are suffering with addiction, and if you want to change, then making a commitment to your recovery is the first step.
-If you really want to stop, then coming into treatment will give you a fantastic opportunity to experience the first phase of your recovery with other people going through the same thing as you.
+If you are suffering with addiction, and if you want to change.
+Then making a commitment to your recovery is the first step.
+If you really want to stop, then coming into treatment will give you a fantastic opportunity.
+Experience the first phase of your recovery with other people going through the same thing as you.
 Strong bonds are formed in treatment with peers.
-Professionally trained counsellors, who have multiple years of addiction recovery, know what you are going through and can help you to break the grip of active addiction.
+Professionally trained counsellors, who have multiple years of addiction recovery.
+Know what you are going through and can help you to break the grip of active addiction.